Key Takeaways

 Feedback Loops

-In annual training, feedback is always delayed, but when it comes to games, it provides instant correction.
-So, the employees know right away whether their action was right or wrong.
+In annual training, feedback is always delayed, but in games, it provides instant correction.
+So, employees know right away whether their actions were right or wrong.

 Book a Free Demo Call with Our People Security Expert